 Rest in aluminum foil.
 This recipe is best served fresh off the grill, but if you have made them ahead of time or do need to let them rest, wrap the nachos in aluminum foil.
 This will retain heat the best, and will help them keep moisture should they need to be reheated.

 Go with pork butt.
 If you don’t have any leftover pulled pork to hand, make your own ahead of time.
-Check out our easy smoked pork butt recipe for perfect low and slow meat.
+Check out our easy smoked pulled pork for perfect low and slow meat.